Swasth-Apps/healthcoach-help/src/pages/client/topics/what-is-health-coach.md

     title: How Health Coach work?
   - slug: topics/entries/how-can-health-coach-help
     title: How can Health Coach help?
+  - slug: topics/entries/how-to-join-a-program
+    title: How to Join a Program?
 ---
 Health Coach is a coaching platform designed to ease your engagement with the therapists for improving your overall health.
 Designed by marrying technology and Evidence-Based Therapies by taking overall health (mental, physical, social, nutrition, etc.), the programs included in Health Coach are delivered by licensed therapists and certified behavioral health coaches.